August 18, 2022

 • The finance provider: Sits between the buyer and the seller, making payables financing possible.

-How payables financing works
+How AP financing works

 Note that the seller can opt out of the early payment option.
 In this case, the financing company pays the seller the entire invoice amount on the invoice's due date.